abu-hasan98/android-tour-guide/README.md

 # Android Tour Guide
-Curated top videos and articles from leading speakers and conferences.
-I handpick the best content from 1,000+ resources for maximum value.
+Become a senior Android engineer by learning from the best resources.
+This guide handpicks top videos, articles, and tools from 1,000+ resources for maximum value.
-By watching these videos, will become senior Android engineers.

 ## The selection criteria
 - Speaker Clarity: Easy-to-understand language.